heathermiller/dist-prog-book/chapter/2/futures.md

 # Semantics of Execution

-Over the years promises and futures have been implemented in different programming languages and created a buzz in parallel computing world.
-We will take a look at some of the programming languages who designed frameworks to enhance performance of applications using Promises and futures.
+Over the years promises and futures have been implemented in different programming languages.
+Different languages chose to implement  futures/promises in a different way.
+In this section, we try to introduce some different ways in which futures and promises actually get executed and resolved underneath their APIs.

 ## Thread Pools